Greetings itchy kitties! Skye Blake here reporting on those nasty pests… fleas. What are they? How do you get rid of them?

 Ticks move slower and stay attached a long time (unless you remove them).

-There are over 2,000 species worldwide!
+There are over 2,000 species of fleas worldwide!
 The two found on cats and dogs in North America are:

 - Ctenocephalides felis (cat) – most common in North America